slavaim/MacOSX-Network-Sockets-Filter/README.md

     frame #12: 0xffffff8020fafebe kernel`dlil_input_thread_func(v=0xffffff802d931328, w=<unavailable>) + 254 at dlil.c:1873
 ```

-Then the filter notifies a usermode client and waits in `NkeSocketObject::FltData` for a response from the client
+Then the filter creates a notification event for a usermode client and waits in `NkeSocketObject::FltData` for a response from `NkeSocketObject::DeliverWaitingNotifications` that delivers notifications to a usermode client and makes data packets pending.

 ```
 errno_t